c-yn/ConvIR/README.md

 # ConvIR

-If you are interted in our work and require the code for a specific task, pls let me know.
+If you are interested in our work and require the code for a specific task, pls let me know.

-I will release the code and models for that taks as a priority.
+I will release the code and models for that task as a priority.

+Should you have any problem, please contact Yuning Cui.